 The final product (Festival Control System) will require the use of Microsoft Windows operated machines.

-Accessibility: //For the visitors
+Accessibility:

-In regards to the high pace of working required during the events, the design of the application has to be highly user-friendly, accessible, and time efficient.
+The design of the website and the applications has to be highly user-friendly, accessible, and intuitive so that visitors with any level of experience and computer skills could easily operate them.

 Reusability: